netatalk.io

 -V : Very verbose output

--w password : Password for authentication
+-w password : Password for AFP server authentication (ignored in Local mode)

 Configuration